-I am not sure what information most folks think they will find in a solar tutorial.
 Rain or shine we get a huge number of calls about solar power each day.
-We will attempt to answer the questions most often asked so we can save you a phone call.
+We’ll attempt to answer the questions asked most often so we can save you a phone call.

-Anytime you use a panel that is over 5 watts rated output, we recommend using a solar controller.
-Actually, a charge controller is a good idea in a majority of applications.
-A charge controller can provide several benefits such as preventing overcharge, improve charge quality, and prevent battery discharge in low or no light conditions.
-Some solar panels are made with blocking diodes pre-installed that prevent battery discharge during low or no light conditions.
-In most case where a 6-watt or larger solar panel is installed use of a charger controller is highly recommended.
-In a nutshell, solar charge controllersact like an on and off switch, allowing power to pass when the battery needs it and cutting it off when the battery is fully charged.
+Anytime you use a panel that is over 5 watts rated output, we recommend using a solar charge controller.
+Actually, a charge controller is a good idea in a majority of applications, as it can provide several benefits such as preventing overcharge, improving charge quality, and preventing battery discharge in low or no-light conditions.
+Some solar panels are made with blocking diodes pre-installed that prevent battery discharge during low or no-light conditions.
+In most cases where a 6-watt or larger solar panel is installed, the use of a charger controller is highly recommended.
+In a nutshell, a solar charge controller acts like an on and off switch, allowing power to pass when the battery needs it and cutting it off when the battery is fully charged.
 Something to be aware of when selecting a controller is that they are typically rated in amps, while photovoltaic panels are typically rated in watts.
-So the morningstar SS-6, 6 amp controller will work with nearly every panel we sell right up to about 70 watts.
+That means a solar charge controller such as the Morning Star SS6L, 6-amp controller will work with nearly every panel we sell, right up to about 70 watts.

 POWER RATING WATTS AND AMPS

-Solar panels manufacturers rate solar output in watts.
-As a rule of thumb a rating of 15 watts delivers about 3,600 coulombs (1 AH) per hour of direct sunlight.
-As an example, the SP-5 panel can output .33AH per hour of direct sunlight.
+Solar panel manufacturers rate solar output in watts.
+As a rule of thumb, a rating of 15 watts delivers about 3,600 coulombs (1 AH) per hour of direct sunlight.
+As an example, the Pulse Tech SP-7 panel can output .33AH per hour of direct sunlight.
 This is a very popular panel for maintaining single and dual batteries for stand-by and storage applications.
-Typically this power output is stored in a battery for use when the panel is not producing energy.
-This energy is stored for later use and also allows the battery to act as a filter to prevent damage to any sensitive electronics you may be powering.

 HOW DO I FIGURE SOLAR PANEL SIZE

 The first thing to remember about solar power is that it is all a matter of numbers.
-The power you require, vs. power the panel can put out.
-Before you can even get started when purchasing a panel, you need to know how many amp hours or watts you will need to produce in a set period of time; This figure could be measured in hours or days.
+The power you require vs. the power the panel can put out.
+Before you can even get started when purchasing a panel, you need to know how many amp hours or watts you’ll need to produce in a set period of time.
+This figure could be measured in hours or days.
 Since there are 24 hours in a day, we suggest you use that as a baseline.
-First, get your total electrical consumption in that time period.
-Then figure the amount of direct sunlight the solar panel will receive in that time period and come up with a total amount of watts-hours needed.
+First, determine your total electrical consumption in that time period.
+Then figure the amount of direct sunlight the solar panel will receive in that time period and come up with a total amount of watt hours needed.
 You should always err on the side of caution and over-estimate your power needs.
-This will help compensate for variables like shade, clouds, panel angle, etc. Once you have a good handle on your power requirements, I suggest you go to our Solar Calculator
+Typically we see an average of 4 hours of usable sunlight in the winter, and 6 hours of usable sunlight in summer.
+Granted, there are exceptions to these averages, but erring on the side of caution creates a more reliable solar system.
+These averages also help compensate for variables like shade, clouds, panel angle, etc. Once you have a good handle on your power requirements, I suggest you go to our Solar Calculator.

-Solar panels ratings are calculated in bright direct sunlight.
-Conditions such as indirect sunlight, overcast and partial shade will decrease the output.
+Solar panel ratings are calculated in bright direct sunlight.
+Conditions such as indirect sunlight, overcast and partial shade conditions will decrease the output.
 We always recommend over-sizing the size of your solar array, as these conditions occur often.
-Also remember that the length of daylight in summer vs. winter can be quite different.
+Also, remember that the length of daylight in summer vs. winter can make an impact.

 ARE SOLAR PANELS WEATHER PROOF

-Nearly all solar panels are designed for outdoor installation, as this is where they will recieve the best, most direct exposure to sunlight.
-Remember that anything less than that will cause the panel to produce less than it's full rated power
+Nearly all solar panels are designed for outdoor installation, as this is where they will receive the best, most direct exposure to sunlight.
+Remember that anything less than that will cause the panel to produce less than its full-rated power.

 DO I HAVE TO MAINTAIN SOLAR PANELS